prb/pips-solver/README.md

 ## Gemini 2.5 Pro
 I used Gemini 2.5 Pro to make a first pass from within the Zed editor, interacting with the AI to build a working solver; net net, it was certainly faster than writing it on my own.
 After making passes with Claude and Codex, I used Gemini 2.5 Pro again (but from the CLI this time) for a second pass after the refinements to the specification obtained through the interaction with the other models.

-For the first pass, Gemini didn't do a great job following the instructions in the specificaiton,
+For the first pass, Gemini didn't do a great job following the instructions in the specification, and it was aboslutely the most "YOLO" in terms of writing tests and explaining its thinking.

 ## Claude Sonnet 4.5 + Code
-I used Claude Sonnet 4.5 via the Claude Code CLI (at the cost of around 8% of a week's usage limit for a Pro plan) for another pass, and it did a superlative job.
+I used Claude Sonnet 4.5 via the Claude Code CLI (at the cost of around 8% of a week's usage limit for a Pro plan), and it did a superlative job.
 It found both subtle and unsubtle issues in the specification, and it produced well-tested code in the format and style that I requested.

 Interestingly, the solver was 4-5x as fast as the Gemini solver once it identified (and implemented) a performance optimization by reading the Gemini code.